Debugging Guide#

 First, start your SGLang server with an inference-only allocation_mode like sglang.d4p1t1:

-nohup python -m areal.launcher.local examples/gsm8k_grpo.py \
+nohup python -m areal.launcher.local examples/math/gsm8k_grpo.py \

---config examples/configs/gsm8k_grpo.yaml \
+--config examples/math/gsm8k_grpo.yaml \

 allocation_mode=sglang.d4p1t1 > llm_server.log 2>&1 &